abhi12ravi/object-detection/README.md

 # Object detection assignment

-**Description**:  Put a meaningful, short, plain-language description of what this project is trying to accomplish and why it matters.
-Describe the problem(s) this project solves.
-Describe how this software can improve the lives of its audience.

-## Goals of this project
-1. To develop a HTTP server in Python as described in the task description

 ## Task description:
 ```
 Object Detection is one of the fundamental tasks in computer vision with applications